-Portage County has several tiers of parks and recreation offerings from state and county parks and preserves which protect and interpret natural heritage providing areas for low impact recreation and connection to the natural world to local parks which provide areas for active recreation as shown in Map 5.3.
+Portage County has several tiers of parks and recreation offerings from state parks and preserves to county parks to local parks as shown in Map 5.3.
 The Portage Park District administers 17 parks and three regional trails as well as programs and events throughout the year.
 A breakdown of state, county, and non-profit parks is contained in Table 5.2 along with the approximate acreage calculated using geographic information systems (GIS).
 All parklands contained in Table 5.2 account for 25,802 acres or 8% of Portage County.

+Park Planning

-Park Planning Trends from the Ohio SCORP
+Trends from the Ohio SCORP